How to change the world, starting with yourself, and the importance of self-actualisation

 Let’s change the world

 What I like about the three quotes above from Michael Jackson, Ghandi and Rumi is that they combine personal growth and self-actualisation, focused on the individual, with changing the world, focused on the collective.
-The first step to change the group is to change oneself.
+The first step in order to change the group is to change oneself.

 Our world has improved a lot, and living standards are better than ever, but it is still a highly unequal and unfair place, with many global issues menacing our existence and the quality of our lives.
 It needs changing, but it won’t change itself.